challenge-tr/proje-acik-universite/basvuru-detaylari.md

 Include any additional details about your project you think are relevant.

-> The success of this project lays within the
+> By the time this form was submitted, there were no members that I could mention.
+That might change if the idea passes the first stage.

 ### Do you have any files to include with your proposal?